LMBDA-design/PSAMIL/README.md

 1.Provide explicit inference output for each instance inside, without damage to decent bag-level performance.

 2.Provide better visualization and interpretability under multi-instance mode.

+3.The performance of PSMIL may exhibit more fluctuation in certain experiments, meanwhile the likelihood of achieving high performance is greater than that of the original attention models.

 #### Introduction
 These are two large-scale publicly available medical datasets.
 The detailed training processes are presented in the directories `logs/CAMELYON16.log` and `logs/TCGA.log`.
 The CAMELYON16 dataset contains an independent test set that does not rely on random splitting, which is why we provide the independent validation and visualization code `visualize_psmil_c16.py` for the CAMELYON16 data.
 The expected output is as follows: